ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

      - Connection String
   * **Save**
      - Click "Save" to activate the External Replication task.
-     - Check the target database to see if data has transferred.
+     - Check the target database to see if data has been transferred.
 This can take at least about 20-30 seconds, depending on the dataset size.
-     - If the data did not transfer properly, check the notifications (top-right of studio) in the responsible node to see if there were any errors.
+     - If the data did not transfer properly, check the notifications (top-right of Studio) in the responsible node to see if there were any errors.